 Tips and Tricks

-To do that, you just simply create different slide pools and name them after difficulty levels.
-For example, Easy Questions pool, Moderate Questions pool, and Difficult Questions pool.
-Next, sort questions into difficulty levels and add them to the corresponding slide pools.
+Therefore, to ensure that each student can take a test version with the same level of difficulty, you should create different pools and name them after the difficulty levels.
+For example, Easy Questions pool, Moderate Questions pool, and Difficult Questions pool:

+Next, sort questions into the difficulty levels and add them to the corresponding slide pools.
 Then, link random slides to these pools.
-For instance, 10 random slides to Easy Questions, 10 random slides to Moderate Questions, and 10 to Difficult Questions.
+For instance, 10 random slides for Easy Questions, 10 random slides for Moderate Questions, and 10 for Difficult Questions.